opelo-kebaitse/Lost-and-Found/README.md

 ## Sprint 7 Large group project

-The focus of this app is to practice using the full stack we teach in a large scale app.
+The focus of this app is to practice using the full stack that we teach in a larger-scale app.

+"Lost and Found" is a community-based app designed to help people reunite with their missing pets and assist in finding stray animals.
 The idea of the app is to create a "billboard" style site for people to post about their animals that have gone missing, and for people who have found stray animals to post about them.

 The hope is that within a small community this could be a great go-to for making sure those run-away floofs make it home safely.

+Together, we'll turn every lost tail into a happy tale!

 ## The Tech

-A Boilerplate is already set up for you with everything you will need to get started.
+This repo is already set up for you with everything you will need to get started.
 This boilerplate is set up to use:

 * [React](https://reactjs.org/docs/getting-started.html)
 * [React Query](https://tanstack.com/query/v3/docs/react/overview)